-Effective date announced by the Item Newly issued/revised/amended standards and interpretations International No. rewry issued/revised/amerided standards and interpretations Accounting Standards Board (IASB) 1 IFRS 10 "Consolidated Financial Statements" and amendments To be determined by to IAS 28 "Investments in Associates and Joint Ventures" - the International Sale or Contribution of Assets between an Investor and its Accounting Associate or Joint Venture Standards Board (IASB) 2 Amendments to IFRS 17 "Insurance Contracts" January 1, 2023 3 Classification of liabilities as current or non-current January 1, 2024 (amendments to IAS 1) 4 Lease Liability in a Sale and Leaseback (amendments to IFRS January 1, 2024 4 16) January 1, 2024 5 Non-current liabilities with Covenants (amendments to IAS 1) January 1, 2024
+Item No. Newly issued/revised/amended standards and interpretations Effective date announced by the International Accounting Standards Board (IASB) 1 IFRS 10 "Consolidated Financial Statements" and amendments to IAS 28 "Investments in Associates and Joint Ventures" - Sale or To be determined by IASB Contribution of Assets between an Investor and its Associate or IASD Joint Venture 2 IFRS 17 "Insurance Contracts" January 1, 2023 3 Classification of liabilities as current or non-current (amendments January 1, 2024 to IAS 1) 4 Lease Liability in a Sale and Leaseback (amendments to IFRS 16) January 1, 2024 5 Non-current liabilities with Covenants (amendments to IAS 1) January 1, 2024 6 International Tax Reform-Pillar Two Model Rules (amendments to January 1, 2023 IAS 12) 7 Supplier Finance Arrangements (amendments to IAS 7 and IFRS 7) January 1, 2024

-(1) IFRS 10 "Consolidated Financial Statements" and amendments to IAS 28 "Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture
+(1) IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments in Associates and Joint Ventures" - Sale or Contribution of Assets between an Investor and its Associate or Joint Venture

-This plan addresses the acknowledged inconsistency between the requirements in IFRS 10 "Consolidated Financial Statements" and IFRS 28 "Investments in Associates and Joint Ventures," in dealing with the loss of control of a subsidiary that is contributed to an associate or joint venture.
-IAS 28 requires that the share of gains or losses should be eliminated in the way of downstream transactions when non-monetary assets are contributed in exchange for an equity interest in the associate or joint venture.
-IAS 10 requires a full gain or loss should be recognized on the loss of control of a subsidiary.
-The Amendments limit the above-mentioned requirements in IAS 28, a full gain or loss should be recognized in accounting for the sale or contributions of assets that constitute a business, as defined in IFRS 3.
-The Amendments also revise the requirement in IFRS 10 that the gains and losses resulting from the sale or contributions of subsidiaries that do not constitute a business between an investor and its associate or joint venture, as defined in IFRS 3, should only be recognized to the extent of the share not attributable to the investor.
+The amendments address the inconsistency between the requirements in IFRS 10 "Consolidated Financial Statements" and IAS 28 "Investments in Associates and Joint Ventures," in dealing with the loss of control of a subsidiary that is contributed to an associate or joint venture.
+IAS 28 restricts gains and losses arising from contributions of non-monetary assets to an associate or a joint venture to the extent of the interest attributable to the other equity holders in the associate or joint ventures.
+IFRS 10 requires full gain or loss recognition on the loss of control of a subsidiary.
+IAS 28 was amended so that the gain or loss resulting from the sale or contribution of assets that constitute a business as defined in IFRS3 between an investor and its associate or joint venture is recognized in full.

+IFRS 10 was also amended go that the gains or loss resulting from the sale or contribution of a subsidiary that does not constitute a business as defined in IFRS 3 between an investor and its associate or joint venture is recognized only to the extent of the unrelated investors' interests in the associate or joint venture.